-The Smart Ass is incapable of giving a sincere response.
+The Smart-Ass is incapable of giving a sincere response.
 Perhaps it’s boredom.
-Perhaps he or she is plagued by repressed memories of missing punch lines.
+Perhaps they are plagued by repressed memories of missing punch lines.
 This person can only make a mockery of mass emails.
-However irking, this role serves a critical purpose: He or she helps people consider whether to reply all and thus take the risk of being bullied by the Smart Ass.
+However irking, this role serves a critical purpose: They help people consider whether to reply all and thus take the risk of being bullied by the Smart-Ass.

-A more advanced stage of The Smart Ass is the Closet Smart Ass.
+A more advanced version of the Smart-Ass is the Closet Smart Ass.
 This person is able to produce satirical responses so advanced that a large proportion of the staff won’t even catch the joke.
 Unfortunately, this role is gasoline on the frustrating flames of email threads.
-One response from the closet smart ass is likely to multiply responses three-fold as people try to work out whether it was a joke or not.
+One response from the Closet Smart-Ass is likely to multiply responses three-fold, as people try to work out whether it was a joke or not.

 4. The Proud Mama/Papa Bear

-A warmhearted soul, the Proud Mama/Papa Bear just really wants you to know some exciting news about his or her students.
-Mackenzie got a response from Highlights magazine, and I thought you all should know.
+A warmhearted soul, the Proud Mama/Papa Bear just really wants you to know some exciting news about their students.
+Mackenzie got a response from Highlights magazine, and they thought you all should know.
 Amir just won a $100 scholarship from the Future Zoologists Organization.
-Although there is nothing wrong with the Proud Mama/Papa Bear’s joyful tell-all, the issue emerges when people attempt to one-up each other with congratulatory praise, even weeks later.
+Although there is nothing wrong with the Proud Mama/Papa Bear’s joyful tell-all, the issue emerges when people attempt to one up each other with congratulatory praise, even weeks later.

-Every school has at least one NPRvangelis—someone who has a constant stream of boring NPR news stories lilting in the air.
-Nary a group email can exist without the NPRvangelist sharing an “interesting” (a.k.a. not interesting) podcast or news clip about the topic at hand.
-While no one actually reads these articles, the next time you see the NPRvangelist he or she will ask if you “saw that article I sent.”
-It’s important to have at least one reference to This American Life handy to shift the NPRvangelist’s focus away from the fact that you ignore every email he/she sends.
+Every school has at least one NPR-vangelist—someone who has a constant stream of boring NPR news stories lilting in the air.
+Nary a group email can exist without the NPR-vangelist sharing an “interesting” (a.k.a. not interesting) podcast or news clip about the topic at hand.
+While no one actually reads the articles or listens to the podcasts, the next time you see the NPR-vangelist, they will ask if you “saw that article I sent.”
+It’s important to have at least one reference to This American Life handy to shift the NPR-vangelist’s focus away from the fact that you ignore every email they send.

 6. The Pot Stirrer

 We can thank the Pot Stirrer for keeping everyone grumpy.
-Rather than speak to an administrator directly, like a responsible person should, the Pot Stirrer poses controversial questions to the whole flippin’ building.
-You thought the yoga pant dress code debacle was history until the Pot Stirrer writes, “I thought we made a rule against yoga pants.
+Rather than speak to an administrator directly, like a responsible person would, the Pot Stirrer poses controversial questions to the whole flippin’ building.
+You thought the yoga-pants dress-code debacle was history until the Pot Stirrer writes, “I thought we made a rule against yoga pants.
 Why am I still seeing so many?”
-These issues usually have nothing to do with actual learning, but the Pot Stirrer knows just the topics to get people fired up.
-“Did we ever decide on a whole-school policy for cell phones?”
-“Anyone else not getting follow-through when they send behaviors to the front office?”

-A lover of obscure literature, Mr. Cryptic packs a lot of meaning into nonsensical emails.
-Usually the message title contains the key idea with only a “?” in the actual email.
+A lover of obscure literature, the Cryptic One packs a lot of meaning into nonsensical emails.
+Usually the message title contains the key idea with only a question mark in the actual email.
 Or, a pure lack of predicate exists, such as,

 RTI.
 Peyton.
 Tier 2 but complicated.
 Thoughts?

-There is little need to respond because (a.) you don’t know what the hell he’s talking about and (b.) by the time you generate a response, Mr. Cryptic has already come up with his own answer.
-Much like the Closet Smart Ass, Mr. Cryptic’s emails generate more unnecessary reply alls as people give thirty interpretations of the original message.
+There is little need to respond because A) you don’t know what the hell they’re talking about and B) by the time you generate a response, the Cryptic One has already come up with their own answer.
+Much like the Closet Smart-Ass, the Cryptic One’s emails generate more unnecessary reply alls, as people give thirty interpretations of the original message.